-- Cellular (mobile) telephones and any other electronic device that could interrupt the teaching-learning process or disrupt a milieu favorable for academic excellence must be deactivated.
+- 1. Cellular (mobile) telephones and any other electronic device that could interrupt the teaching-learning process or disrupt a milieu favorable for academic excellence must be deactivated.
 Critical situations will be dealt with in an appropriate manner. - 2.
-The use of electronic devices that permit the accessing, storing or sending of data is prohibited during tests or examinations.
+The professor has the discretion to authorize the use of such devices for academic purposes or urgent situations if necessary.
+Students that require the use of electronic devices for the learning process must present certified evidence to the professor of their need for reasonable accommodation and pledge to use the devices responsibly. - The use of electronic devices that permit the accessing, storing, or sending of data will not be allowed during tests or examinations, unless the professor authorizes their use. - 4.
+The unauthorized use of cell phones or other electronic devices is considered punishable behavior (refer to Chapter V of the General Student Regulations).